ActuallyChaseyy/ActuallyChaseyy/README.md

 - ⚡ Fun fact: ...
 -->

 Hey!
-I'm Chaseyy! \[They/It].
+I'm Chase Anthony (Chaseyy)! \[He/They/It].
 I'm a backend developer who very rarely puts projects on GitHub!

 I have experience working with Python, common WebDev languages such as HTML, CSS and JS (i hate js /hj), Java, C#, and more.

-Currently, I am taking a Tafe course in ICT, teaching me skills in the areas of Network Engineering, intro to Python and intro to WebDev.
+I have attained my Certificates 3 & 4 in Information Technology (Network Specialised).
+I also did a course on computer science.

+I currently work as a Support Agent for a software company!

 -----

-You can contact me on [twitter](https://twitter.com/ActuallyChaseyy) , or on Discord -> Chaseyy#9999
+You can contact me on [twitter](https://twitter.com/ActuallyChaseyy) , or on Discord -> @Chaseyy.